Basketball Referee

 A ball is thrown from one endline down court.
 It hits the far rim player grabs ball and scores.
 What is the call

-Asked by maz about 9 years ago
+Asked by maz over 9 years ago

 The front of the backboard and ring are in bounds, so the basket is good.